 According to published data of HEREMA, almost twice the kilometers of the contractual obligation (12,278 km) were recorded, which is interpreted as positive indications for the mapping of geological targets.
 It is estimated that the consortium, based on the results of the seismic and geological and geochemical studies, will make business decisions to enter the next research phase within the time frames of the contractual obligations.
-The next three-year research phase has as a contractual obligation, per region, the acquisition of three-dimensional seismic data, with an obligation to conduct research drilling during the depending on the interpretation of the seismic and the size of the geological targets, will proceed with exploratory drilling during the next phase in order to confirm the existence of an "oil system" and, in case of success, to conduct 3D seismic during the trenching operations of possible discoveries.
+The next three-year research phase has as a contractual obligation, per region, the acquisition of three-dimensional seismic data, with an obligation to conduct research drilling during the Third Phase of the exploration activities.
+However, it is not excluded that the consortium, depending on the interpretation of the seismic and the size of the geological targets, will proceed with exploratory drilling during the next phase in order to confirm the existence of an "oil system" and, in case of success, to conduct 3D seismic during the trenching operations of possible discoveries.